Beta Israel: Birth control

-On 8 December 2012, the Israeli Educational Television program Vacuum, hosted by Gal Gabbai, aired a report claiming that in 2004, female Ethiopian Jewish immigrants were coerced into receiving Depo‑Provera injections, being told it was a prerequisite for immigration and often misled to believe it was a vaccination rather than birth control in transit camps in Ethiopia.
+On 8 December 2012, the Israeli Educational Television program Vacuum, hosted by Gal Gabbai, aired a report claiming that in 2004, female Ethiopian Jewish immigrants were coerced into receiving Depo‑Provera injections in transit camps in Ethiopia.
+They were told it was a prerequisite for immigration and often misled into believing that it was a vaccination rather than birth control.

 The practice was first reported in 2010 by Isha le'Isha (Hebrew: Woman to Woman), an Israeli women's rights organization.
 Hedva Eyal, the author of the report, stated: "We believe it is a method of reducing the number of births in a community that is black and mostly poor."

 Haaretz criticized international coverage of the issue, stating that although some Ethiopian Jewish women's procreational rights had been violated through medical malpractice, these effects would only last for three months, and that any claims of a state-sponsored sterilization were falsehoods warped by circular reporting.
-The newspaper would also issue a correction to their earlier reporting on the story.
+The newspaper also issued a correction to their earlier reporting on the story.

-A 2016 investigation into the claims of the 35 women found no evidence that forced birth control injections of Ethiopian Jews took place.
+A 2016 investigation into the claims of the 35 women found no evidence that forced birth control injections of Ethiopian Jews had taken place.
 In a subsequent independent study, the decline in fertility rate was shown to be "the product of urbanization, improved educational opportunities, a later age of marriage and commencement of childbirth and an earlier age of cessation of childbearing."

 Religion

 Haymanot refers to the religious practices of the Beta Israel.
 In Geʽez, Tigrinya and Amharic, means 'religion' or 'faith'.
 Thus in modern Amharic and Tigrinya, can refer to the Christian haymanot, the Jewish haymanot or the Muslim haymanot.
 In Israel, the term is only associated with Judaism.
+The holiest book of the community the Orit "Law" (Imp Aramaic: אורית) includes all the books in the Hebrew Bible and some Deuterocanonical books.